Bellingham, Washington: Beer

 Craft beer is a major emerging industry in Bellingham.
 As of 2020, there are at least 15 breweries within Bellingham city limits and three additional breweries in greater Whatcom County.
 In 2022, these breweries combined won 23 medals at seven national and international brewery competitions.

 Most of Bellingham's breweries are located within a couple miles of each other in the downtown core.
 Some are in very close proximity.

+Distilling has also emerged as a component of Bellingham’s craft beverage industry, with locally produced spirits gaining recognition in national and international competitions.
+A Bellingham-based distillery has been named Washington State Distillery of the Year at the New York International Spirits Competition and has expanded its presence through downtown hospitality venues and a waterfront location at the Portal Container Village.

 Downtown

 The Bellingham Farmers Market is open on Saturdays from early April to late December.
 Originally opened in 1993, the Farmers Market now features more than 50 vendors, music and community events.
 The association also operates a weekly Wednesday market in nearby Fairhaven.

 Wednesday nights in the summer see Downtown Sounds, a family-friendly concert series featuring food booths and a beer garden with local breweries held on Bay Street.

 From May to September, the Downtown Bellingham Partnership runs the Commercial Street Night Market, with local food, artisan vendors, live music and performances.